nono/cozy-device-sdk/doc/filter_manager.md

 Commands
 --------

- * To create or update a filter you must have a configuration:
+ * To create or update a filter on your cozy, you must have a configuration:
    `filterManager.createOrUpdate(config)`
  * To get filter name: `filterManager.getFilterName()`
  * To get doc id: `filterManager.getDocId()`